 Debt securities that do not qualify for bond reporting due solely to a lack of meaningful cash flows.

-The debt securities captured in the guidance within SSAP No. 21R meet the definition of assets as defined in SSAP 4 and are admitted assets to the extent they conform to the requirements within the statement.
-The provisions include specific guidance that debt securities for which the source of repayment is derived through rights to underlying collateral, qualify as admitted assets only to the extent they are secured by admitted invested assets.
+The debt securities captured in the guidance within SSAP No. 21R meet the definition of assets as defined in SSAP 4 and are admitted assets to the extent they conform to the requirements within SSAP No. 21R..

-Debt securities that do not qualify for bond reporting due solely to a lack of meaningful cash flows shall be reported on Schedule BA: Other Long-Term Invested Assets using the same accounting and measurement basis described in SSAP 43R—Asset-Backed Securities, including using a carrying value method determined by NAIC designation.
-Reporting entities that are reporting an amortized cost measurement shall obtain an NAIC designation in accordance with the parameters of the Purposes and Procedures Manual of the NAIC Investment Analysis Office and report the designation on Schedule BA.
+Debt securities in scope of this standard that do not qualify as bonds under SSAP No. 26R and for which the primary source of repayment is derived through rights to underlying collateral, qualify as admitted assets if the underlying collateral primarily qualify as admitted invested assets.
+As detailed in the section pertaining to residual tranches, any residual tranches or first loss positions held from the same securitization that did not quality as a bond under SSAP No. 26R also only qualify to the extent the underlying collateral primarily qualifies as admitted invested assets.

-All other debt securities in scope of the SSAP No. 21R guidance shall be reported at acquisition at cost, including brokerage and other related fees on Schedule BA: Other Long-Term Invested Assets.
-These securities are permitted as admitted assets, with subsequent measurement at the lower of amortized cost or fair value.
+Debt securities in scope of the SSAP No. 21R guidance shall be reported at acquisition at cost, including brokerage and other related fees on Schedule BA: Other Long-Term Invested Assets.
+Subsequent measurement shall reflect the lower of amortized cost or fair value.
 Changes in measurement to reflect the lower value or to reflect changes in fair value shall be recorded as unrealized gains or losses.

-Debt securities that do not qualify as bonds shall follow the guidance in SSAP No. 43R—Asset-Backed Securities for calculating amortized cost, for determining and recognizing other-than-temporary impairments and for allocating unrealized and realized gains and losses between the asset valuation reserve (AVR) and interest maintenance reserve (IMR).
-Investment income shall be recorded, with assessments for collectability and nonadmittance completed and recognized, pursuant to SSAP No. 34—Investment Income Due and Accrued.
-Disclosures are also included consistent with other invested assets.

 Transition Guidance:

 At the time of transition, reporting entities shall make their best efforts to assess investments to determine whether they qualify within the bond definition for reporting on Schedule D-1.
-The bond definition requires assessments at the time of acquisition, and it is recognized that reporting entities may not have the means to complete historical assessments for securities held at the time of transition.
-For these instances, if information is not readily available for reporting entities to assess a security as of the date at acquisition, reporting entities may utilize current information in concluding that a security qualifies for reporting as a bond as either an issuer obligation or asset-backed security.
+The bond definition requires assessments at the time of acquisition (as of the origination date), and it is recognized that reporting entities may not have the means to complete historical assessments for securities held at the time of transition.
+For these instances, if information is not readily available for reporting entities to assess a security as of the date at origination, reporting entities may utilize current or acquisition information in concluding that a security qualifies for reporting as a bond as either an issuer obligation or asset-backed security.